interface360/xh-demystify-mulesoft-mcp/README.md

 ### Scenario 3:
 - Ask Claude to check if are there any API that use the API Governance Profile
   - `List the APIs attached to that profile.`

+---
+## 🚧 What’s Next?

+MCP transforms APIs from static definitions to intelligent, live tools.
+Build on it, customize it, and jumpstart your next-gen API automation—all powered by AI and MuleSoft.

+---

+## 📂 Start Exploring

+Ready to make your APIs AI‑aware?
+Dive into `MuleSoft MCP` and build the future of intelligent integrations today.

 # There you go!
 ### Expand what you have learned and share.
 Sharing of knowledge is power!
 - By Ray